The Fighting Sullivans: Plot

 The Irish-American Catholic Sullivan brothers are introduced through a progression of baptisms: George Thomas in 1914, Francis "Frank" Henry in 1916, Joseph "Joe" Eugene in 1918, Madison "Matt" Abel in 1919, and Albert "Al" Leo in 1922 in their hometown of Waterloo, Iowa.
 There is also a sister, Genevieve, nicknamed "Gen", making the Sullivans a happy family of six.

 Based on the apparent ages of the boys, the first part of the plot occurs in the late 1920s.
 As the boys grow, they are doted upon by their mother and Gen and given stern but loving guidance by their father, who is a railroad freight conductor.
 Each day, the boys climb the water tower by the tracks and wave to their father as he passes by on the train.
-The brothers are shown getting into their fair share of trouble growing up: a fight, a near drowning (after which their mother makes them promise not to set foot on a boat again until they are adults), and accidentally flooding the kitchen.
+The brothers are shown getting into their fair share of trouble growing up: a fight outside the church the day before Al's first communion, a near drowning after trying to fix a wrecked boat (after which their mother makes them promise to never set foot on a boat again), and accidentally flooding the kitchen after busting a pipe while trying to build a wood box in the side of the house.

 By 1939, only Al is still in high school.
 On the day that George wins a motorcycle race, Al meets Katherine Mary (played by Anne Baxter) an only child who lives with her father.
+Despite their youth, Al and Katherine Mary fall in love, and Al invites her over for dinner to meet his family.
+The older brothers find a romantic letter Al has written to her, and decide to prank him during dinner by quoting parts of the letter and telling Katherine Mary those are lines he uses on all his girlfriends.
+Hurt and humiliated, she immediately breaks up with Al and storms out of the house.
+Realizing how much they hurt Al, the brothers apologize to Katherine Mary and explain what he wrote is really how he feels about her, leading to them reconciling and soon after marrying.

-Despite their youth, Al and Katherine Mary fall in love.
-Believing that Al is too young, his brothers nearly break the couple up, but realize what they have done and apologize.
-Soon after, Katherine Mary and Al are married, and ten months later, are expecting a baby.
-Al is fired for taking the afternoon off to escort his wife to the doctor, but his brothers vow to help them out.
+Ten months later, Al and Katherine Mary learn they are expecting a baby, and excitedly begin planning for it.
+However, Al is fired from his new job for taking the afternoon off to escort his wife to the doctor, and his brothers vow to help them out.